 Fifteen little creatures dancing round the train,

-pulling at hydraulics and generally being a pain.
+pulling at hydraulics and making themselves a pain.

 The conductor is already nursing a broken arm.

 He’s exited the train, away from further harm.

 Head wrapped up in bandages, arm in a stopgap sling.

 Reporting to head office: “They’re nasty, vicious things.”

 Congregating at the cab are eight more little creatures.